-- 33. The monitoring of the use of international standards is a standing item on the agenda of regular Committee meetings, and in accordance with the agreed procedure (G/SPS/11/Rev.1), the Committee has produced annual reports relating to the process of monitoring international harmonization.17 - 34.
-In 2006, the Committee reviewed the operation of the provisional procedure based on a document prepared by the Secretariat (G/SPS/W/200).
-The Committee decided to extend the provisional procedure indefinitely.
+provisional procedure indefinitely.
 The Committee also decided that it will review the operation of the provisional procedure as an integral part of its periodic Review of the Operation and Implementation of the Agreement under Article 12.7, with a view to deciding whether to continue with the same procedure, amend it or develop another one.
 The Committee furthermore encouraged Members to make use of this procedure to address their concerns regarding specific international standards or the need for such standards.
-The decision of the Committee was subsequently circulated as G/SPS/40. - 35.
-This Review thus provides the opportunity for the Committee to examine the monitoring procedure.
+The decision of the Committee was subsequently circulated as G/SPS/40.

+- 46. This Review thus provides the opportunity for the Committee to examine the monitoring procedure.
 In 2008, the Committee agreed to consider the monitoring procedure in light of the information gained from notifications under the new notification procedure and the implementation of the IPPC mechanism.
-Members were also encouraged to provide information on obstacles they encountered when exporting, not just on national measures applied to imports. - 36.
+Members were also encouraged to provide information on obstacles they encountered when exporting, not just on national measures applied to imports. - 47.
 The standard-setting bodies have promptly addressed the concerns raised by Members through this procedure in their respective competent bodies and regularly reported on their actions to the SPS Committee.
 The procedure has not been used extensively by Members.
 To enhance the participation of developing country Members in standard-setting meetings and activities, training programmes and regional technical consultations on standards and their implementation, the Codex, IPPC and OIE have established trust funds.
-The OIE also continues to provide financial support for the participation of Chief Veterinary Officers of its member countries in OIE standard-setting activities. - 37.
+The OIE also continues to provide financial support for the participation of Chief Veterinary Officers of its member countries in OIE standard-setting activities. - 48.
 Chile has noted that if Members follow the new Transparency Recommendations and notify also when they impose measures based on the international standards, this could provide useful data to more effectively monitor the use of international standards.
-The Committee may wish to revise the monitoring procedure in light of this development.
+The Committee may wish to revise the monitoring procedure in light of that development. - 49.
+In its proposal on issues to be considered during the Third Review20, India suggested that the Secretariat prepare: (i) a Member-specific compilation listing the various measures notified by each country and assess how many of these were based on international standards, and (ii) a consolidated compilation of all notifications relating to SPS measures from 1 December 2008 and analyze the results over a one-year period from 1 December 2008 to 30 November 2009. - 50.
+India also proposed that, in relation to Articles 3.5 and 12.4 of the Agreement, the Committee review: (i) the progress achieved through the use of its recommended monitoring procedure, and (ii) the monitoring procedure, including timelines for completion of the harmonization process.